Hanif-ai/php/README.md

 # php
-This is repository is only for php practicing without laravel
+This repository is only for php practicing without laravel